ls1intum/Artemis/docs/dev/guidelines/server.rst

 * Program for the interface and not for implementation, you should use interface type on variables, return types of a method or argument type of methods.
 Just like using SuperClass type to store object rather using SubClass.
 * The use of interface is to facilitate polymorphism, a client should not implement an interface method if its not needed.

-6. Structure your code correctly:
+6. Structure your code correctly
 =================================

 * Default packages are not allowed.
 It can cause particular problems for Spring Boot applications that use the ``@ComponentScan``, ``@EntityScan`` or ``@SpringBootApplication`` annotations since every class from every jar is read.